 - Undertaking public education;

-- Undertaking local content monitoring and audit; and
+- Conducting local content monitoring and audit; and

-- Performing other functions conferred on the Committee by the Commission in accordance with the provisions of applicable laws.
+- Performing other functions conferred on the Committee by the Commission per the provisions of applicable laws.

 The Committee is further required to submit quarterly reports of its activities to the Commission.